gruntwork-io/terraform-google-gke/examples/gke-basic-tiller/README.md

     - `terraform apply`
     - Fill in the required variables based on your needs. <!-- TODO: show example inputs here -->

-**Note:** For simplicity this example uses `kubergrunt` to install Tiller into the `kube-system` namespace.
+**Note:** For simplicity this example installs Tiller into the `kube-system` namespace.
 However in a production deployment we strongly recommend you segregate the Tiller resources into a separate namespace.

-As part of the deployment, `kubergrunt` will:
+This Terraform code will:

+- Deploy a publicly accessible GKE cluster
+- Use `kubergrunt` to:
     - Create a new TLS certificate key pair to use as the CA and upload it to Kubernetes as a `Secret` in the `kube-system` namespace.
     - Using the generated CA TLS certificate key pair, create a signed TLS certificate key pair to use to identify the Tiller server and upload it to Kubernetes as a `Secret` in `kube-system`.

+- Create a new `ServiceAccount` for Tiller in the `kube-system` namespace and bind admin permissions to it.
 - Deploy Tiller with the following configurations turned on:
     - TLS verification
     - `Secrets` as the storage engine
     - Provisioned in the `kube-system` namespace using the `default` service account.

-- Grant access to the provided RBAC entity and configure the local helm client to use those credentials:
+- Once Tiller is deployed, once again call out to `kubergrunt` to grant access to the provided RBAC entity and configure the local helm client to use those credentials:
     - Using the CA TLS certificate key pair, create a signed TLS certificate key pair to use to identify the client.
     - Upload the certificate key pair to the `kube-system`.
     - Grant the RBAC entity access to: